Alation migration assistant App

 Source

 Defines how the app retrieves input metadata files.
+All metadata files must be provided through object storage.

 When your Atlan tenant is deployed in the same cloud provider as your storage bucket, you can leave the authentication fields blank to reuse Atlan's backing object store.